GENI-NSF/geni-tools/README-omni.txt

 some tools and some aggregates to the clearinghouse.
 As such, it is not authoritative.
 You may use it to look for reservations, but if you require accurate information you must query the aggregates.
-Note in particular that slivers reserved through Flack are not reported here.
+Note in particular that slivers reserved through Flack are currently not reported here.

 This function is only supported at some `chapi` style clearinghouses, including the GENI Clearinghouse.